rambo255/linux_server_configuration/README.md

 Any user can login into the machine using a specify port: `sudo user@PublicIP -p 2200`

 ## Set ssh login using keys
-1. generate keys on local machine using`ssh-keygen` ; then save the private key in `~/.ssh` on local machine
+1. Generate keys on local machine using`ssh-keygen` for eg. `linux_conf` ; then save the private key in `~/.ssh` on local machine
-2. deploy public key on developement enviroment
+2. Deploy public key on developement enviroment

-	On yourvirtual machine:
+	On your virtual machine:
 	```
 	$ su - grader
 	$ mkdir .ssh